Audi 80: B3 (1986–1992)

 From 1989 to 1991 the Audi 90 offered the first 20-valve engine from Audi since the turbocharged engine used in the Audi Sport Quattro.
-This new 2.3L engine produced 170 PS and featured in the front wheel drive 20V, 20V Sport and four-wheel drive 20V quattro derivatives.
+This new 2.3-litre engine produced 170 PS and featured in the front wheel drive 20V, 20V Sport, and four-wheel drive 20V quattro derivatives.
 The non-quattro 20V models were 120 kg lighter.
+The Audi 80 16V, new in 1990, was also offered with the quattro system, making for a certain amount of overlap with the 2.3-liter Audi 90.
+The quattro 16V was built in comparably small numbers, meaning that it did not reach the initial annual production requirement of 5,000 examples required to be homologated for Group A rallying.

-Externally, Sport versions of the 90 were visually distinguished by the deletion of brightwork in favour of satin black window surrounds, bumper cappings and thinner side mouldings.
-A raised aluminium boot spoiler, lowered suspension and uprated brakes were fitted as standard, Speedline wheels were also standard fitment in the UK.
+Externally, Sport versions of the 90 were visually distinguished by the deletion of brightwork in favour of satin black window surrounds, bumper cappings, and thinner side mouldings.
+A raised aluminium boot spoiler, lowered suspension, and uprated brakes were fitted as standard, Speedline wheels were also standard fitment in the UK.

-In October 1988 a Coupé version based on the 80/90 appeared, called simply the Audi Coupé (typ 8B).
+In October 1988, a Coupé version based on the 80/90 appeared, called simply the Audi Coupé (typ 8B).
 This had completely different three-door liftback bodywork and replaced the earlier, B2-based Coupé which had been manufactured into early 1988.
 This version remained in production until 1996, in parallel with the succeeding B4 generation Audi 80.
-A convertible was planned from the beginning but did not appear until May 1991 as the Audi Cabriolet.
+A convertible was planned from the beginning, but did not appear until May 1991 as the Audi Cabriolet.
 This model remained in production until 2000 and was optically aligned with the B4 Audi 80 from its introduction.

 Altogether, the Audi 80 came with the following engine range, although not all of these were available in all markets:

-The Audi 90 came with the following 5-cylinder engines:
+The Audi 90 came with the following engines: